-Children in Thailand, especially migrant and refugee children are vulnerable to physical and sexual abuse, neglect, hazardous labor, and trafficking.
-Migrant children also often lack access to basic services including education, healthcare and legal assistance.
+Children in Thailand, especially migrant and refugee children, are also vulnerable to physical and sexual abuse, neglect, hazardous labor, and trafficking.
+Migrant children also often lack access to basic services - including education, healthcare and legal assistance.

 At present, children in Thailand are experiencing mental health issues, reporting stress, worry and anxiety.
 As usual, the most vulnerable population and the migrant population face more challenge because of limited access to mental health care treatment.
 There is a countrywide shortage of social workers, especially those with skills in mental health and psychosocial support, and the systems supporting and appointing them are inconsistently coordinated, which means child protection issues are often missed or underreported.

 Every child, everywhere, deserves to grow up safe and supported.
 Save the Children is a global leader in child protection, especially in times of crisis and conflict, when children are most vulnerable.